CHANCEL REPAIR LIABILITY

 Action to be taken by Parochial Church Councils

-From a PCC’s point of view, the good news is that in the Aston Cantlow case the House of Lords affirmed that a PCC can take proceedings to recover the cost of chancel repairs from a lay rector.
-The bad news is that chancel repairs will no longer be regarded as overriding interests (that is to say, binding without the need for registration) under the Land Registration Act 2002, which came into force on 13 October 2003.
-The Land Registration Act 2002 (Transitional Provisions) (No.2) Order 2003 provides that chancel repair liability will continue to be an overriding interest for a period of just ten years from 13 October 2003.
+The Aston Cantlow case affirmed that a PCC can take proceedings to recover the cost of chancel repairs from a lay rector.
+However, chancel repairs will no longer be regarded as overriding interests (that is to say, binding without the need for registration) under the Land Registration Act 2002, which came into force on 13 October 2003.
+The Land Registration Act 2002 (Transitional Provisions) (No.2) Order 2003 provided that chancel repair liability would continue to be an overriding interest for a period of just ten years from 13 October 2003.
 After that period, the liability will only be binding on a purchaser of land registered at the Land Registry if the liability is referred to in the Register.

-Therefore, PCCs who believe that a liability for chancel repairs attaches to any land should seek advice from their solicitors about registering at the Land Registry a caution against first registration of the land (if the land affected by the liability is unregistered) or registering a notice (if the land is already registered), in order to alert a prospective purchaser to the liability.
+Therefore, there was a need for PCCs to check before October 2013 whether there was any land liable for chancel repairs in respect of their churches.
+If there was any liability for chancel repairs then the PCCs should have sought advice from their solicitors about registering at HM Land Registry a caution against first registration of the land (if the land affected by the liability was unregistered) or registering a notice (if the land was already registered), in order to alert a prospective purchaser to the liability.
 Otherwise the result of not registering will be that the right to recover the cost of chancel repairs will be lost in the event of the transfer of the land after the ten year period to a purchaser without notice of the liability.
+It is not too late to register the liability, provided that the land in question has not been sold since 13 October 2013.
+However, for an application after that date a Land Registry fee will be payable.

 Researching Chancel Repair Liability